Franjo Tuđman: ICTY

 The International Criminal Tribunal for the former Yugoslavia (ICTY) was established by the United Nations in 1993.
 Although the Croatian government passed a law on cooperation with the ICTY, since 1997 relations between ICTY and Croatia worsened.
-Tuđman criticized the work of ICTY in 1999, while ICTY's chief prosecutor Louise Arbour expressed her dissatisfaction with Croatia's cooperation with the Tribunal.
+Tuđman criticized the work of the ICTY in 1999, while the ICTY's chief prosecutor Louise Arbour expressed her dissatisfaction with Croatia's cooperation with the tribunal.

-During Tuđman's life, neither Richard Goldstone nor Arbour, ICTY's first chief prosecutors, reportedly considered indicting him.
+During Tuđman's life, neither Richard Goldstone nor Arbour, the ICTY's first chief prosecutors, reportedly considered indicting him.
 In 2002 the new ICTY prosecutor, Carla del Ponte, said in an interview that she would have indicted Tuđman had he not died in 1999.
 Graham Blewitt, a senior Tribunal prosecutor, told the AFP wire service that "There would have been sufficient evidence to indict president Tuđman had he still been alive".

 In 2000, British Channel 4 television broadcast a report about the tape recordings of Franjo Tuđman in which he allegedly spoke about the partition of Bosnia and Herzegovina with the Serbs after the Dayton Agreement.
 They claimed that the then Croatian President Stjepan Mesić gave them access to 17,000 transcripts.
-Mesić, who succeeded Tuđman as president of Croatia, and his Office denied giving any transcripts to British journalists and called the report a "sensationalistic story that has nothing to do with the truth".
+Mesić, who succeeded Tuđman as president of Croatia, and his office denied giving any transcripts to British journalists and called the report a "sensationalistic story that has nothing to do with the truth".